 Clearly, more research needs to be done in this area if patients are going to be on long-term low-FODMAP diets.
 However, after reading this article, it is my hope that you won’t need to be on a long-term low-FODMAP diet to keep your symptoms under control.

-So if you’re not treating your SIBO with diet, what is used to treat it?
+So, if you’re not treating your SIBO with diet, what is used to treat it?

 Whether you choose herbal or pharmaceutical antibiotics, the important thing is that you are using something that will eradicate the bacteria instead of covering up the symptoms with diet change.
 You’re getting to the root cause of your symptoms!

-Diet during SIBO treatment
+Diet during and after SIBO Treatment

 Now that you’re being treated with herbal or pharmaceutical antibiotics, what should you eat?